o-lukas/homebridge-smartthings-tv/README.md

 ### Name of TV gets reset in HomeKit after HomeBridge restart

 The configured name can not be cached because TV is published as external accessory.
 To permanently change the name use [nameOverride](#nameoverride).

+### Device does not get registered

+TVs do have different device types returned from SmartThings API.
+If your TV does not get registered, activate debug logging and look for a log entry like `Ignoring SmartThings device ... because device type ... is not in list of implemented/configured types [...]`.
+Use the device type stated here and add it to the matching configuration property [tvDeviceTypes](#tvdevicetypes) or [soundbarDeviceType](#soundbardevicetypes).

+Currently only the default values have been tested.
+So please create a ticket if you're running into any problems with your device type.
+If everything is working well please create a ticket as well so the device type can be added to the default configuration.

 ***